Multipixels/lotus-lang/README.md

 ## About The Project

-Lotus is a programming language I developed to explore the principles of statically-typed languages, test-driven development, and software testing.
+Lotus is a programming language I developed to explore the principles of statically-typed procedural languages, test-driven development, and software testing.
 With Lotus, you can write programs using familiar constructs like collections, dictionaries, and control structures, all parsed and interpreted through an interpreter written in C++.

 ### Built With